What Are Sleeping Pills?

 Over-the-counter sleep aids are also available.
 Diphenhydramine, an antihistamine found in Benadryl, is sold as a sleeping pill for occasional use.
 Doxylamine succinate (Unisom SleepTabs) is another antihistamine used to treat insomnia.

-Though antihistamine sleep aids are marketed as non-habit-forming, individuals may develop a tolerance to them and abuse them for their sedative effects.
+Though antihistamine sleep aids are marketed as non-habit-forming, individuals may develop a tolerance to them and use them for their sedative effects.

 Symptoms associated with sleeping pills include: